The most important night of the year is just around the corner: São João festival in Porto.

 What to eat during São João festival in Porto?

-The typical dishes of São João festival in Porto are grilled sardines, grilled peppers, caldo verde (the green broth soup) and fresh salads.
+The typical dishes of São João festival in Porto are grilled sardines, grilled peppers, caldo verde (the famous Portuguese green broth soup) and fresh tomato salad.
 The meat lovers usually go for grilled spare ribs, or for some beautiful bifanas (pork sandwiches).

 As São João festival in Porto is a very busy night, you should definitely book a table in a restaurant – don’t leave it to the last minute!
 Take a look at my suggestions of restaurants for large groups in Porto.

 Many people choose restaurants in Ribeira, right next to D. Luís bridge, where fireworks take place at midnight, or in Foz (a neighborhood after Ribeira, also close to the riverside).
 Another great location for restaurants is the Douro river bank on the Gaia side.

-Not surprisingly, the fireworks at D. Luís bridge is the high point of the night ofSão João festival in Porto.
+Not surprisingly, the fireworks at D. Luís bridge is the high point of the night of São João festival in Porto.
 The banks of the Douro river get filled with thousands of people who watch a beautiful symphony of bright colors that draw shapes in the air, much to the delight of everyone.

-The firework just finished.
+The fireworks just finished.
 What now?

 However, if you don’t like crowds, I suggest you to only join the party in the middle of the night (around 3am), as the streets will be completely packed until then.